 Kaji – he has been trekking different parts of Nepal numerous times and knows a lot about local culture and specialties of each trek.
 He can guide you and also connect to the porter.

 Nalam – a guide with broad trekking experience around Nepal and knowledge of local specifics.

 Kam Sarki Gurung – 0986-1477195 – porter – he speaks basic English and knows Hindi.
 He is a very polite and smiling person who’ve done many treks around Nepal.

 Note, I haven’t taken services from these people, however I’ve been walking with them for a few days and found them knowledgeable and interesting people to talk to.
 I’m not anyhow associated with them and I put all these contacts by my own initiative with their agreement.

 When you are limited in time, you might end up going to the agency and pay double price.
 If you choose a guide yourself, ask how many times he has done this trek.
 You will be meeting guides and porters who’ve done the same trek 20-40 times.

 Do I need to be fit for Annapurna Circuit?

-Not really, however the more fit you are the earlier you will start enjoying the trek.
+You don’t need any special training for Annapurna Circuit, however the more fit you are the earlier you will start enjoying the trek.
 I was also doubting whether my physical condition will allow completing such a long trek.
 In daily life, I do prefer walking over taking transport whenever possible and do yoga 15 minutes daily, though it’s not quite a preparation.